 - Ensure the SSH solution you purchase ACTUALLY HAS “locks” available for every SSH “door.”
 Some products may only have simple locks for the first three mentioned on the list above.
 That still leaves seven other ways to compromise the security and data on your servers.

-Powertech Identity & Access Manager (BoKS) is utilized by both multi-national enterprises that must comply with stringent compliance regimes, and small start-up companies that have commercial and customer confidential data.
-Identity & Access Manager (BoKS)'s automated credentials management and enforcement approach gets organizations out of the “SSH key management business,” enabling them to increase the granularity of access enforcement, and easily meet strict compliance regulations, all while taking full advantage of the benefits of SSH without the operational cost impact.
+Core Privilged Access Manager (BoKS) is utilized by both multi-national enterprises that must comply with stringent compliance regimes, and small start-up companies that have commercial and customer confidential data.
+Core Privileged Access Manager (BoKS)'s automated credentials management and enforcement approach gets organizations out of the “SSH key management business,” enabling them to increase the granularity of access enforcement, and easily meet strict compliance regulations, all while taking full advantage of the benefits of SSH without the operational cost impact.

 Not all software is created equal.
-Identity & Access Manager (BoKS) protects you from the shortcomings of standard SSH software by:
+Core Privileged Access Manager (BoKS) protects you from the shortcomings of standard SSH software by:

 - Centralizing user management in one place.
 If a staff member leaves, any accounts, passwords, keys, and roles can be switched off immediately.